bondarukoleh/java_playground/info/Java_Core_Volume_I/info/collections.md

 The method call `Collections.nCopies(n, anObject)` returns an immutable object.
 > Previously, there was a static `Arrays.asList` method that returns a list that is mutable but not resizable.

+> when you use `Arrays.asList(intArray)`, it creates a fixed-size List that is backed by the original array.
+This means
+> that any modification to the List will also modify the underlying array because they share the same data structure in
+> memory.
+Mutable (modify but don't add/remove) but Fixed-Size, Null Values allowed

+> List.of(intArray) - Immutable, Not Backed by Array (creates a new, independent list), No Null Values.

 ### Unmodifiable Copies and Views
 To make an _unmodifiable copy_ of a collection, use the static _copyOf_. **Immutable Views** are created using methods like `Collections.unmodifiableList`.
 These views do not allow any modifications.
 Any attempt to modify will result in